Penelope Keith: Early career

 Keith began her television career in programmes such as The Army Game, Dixon of Dock Green, Wild, Wild Women and The Avengers.
 In the early 1970s, she appeared in The Morecambe & Wise Show, Ghost Story and The Pallisers.
 Her film appearances during this time included Every Home Should Have One, Take A Girl Like You, Rentadick and Penny Gold.
 In 1967, she had a minor role in Carry On Doctor, but the scene was cut from the final edit.
 She appeared as a nurse in A Touch of Love 1969.

 Her best known theatre appearance, in 1974, was playing Sarah in The Norman Conquests, alongside Felicity Kendal, her co-star in The Good Life.
 Keith and Kendal would often film The Good Life during the day and perform on stage in the West End in the evening.

+In 1977 Keith starred in Brian Sibley's comedy radio broadcast titled ...And Yet Another Partridge in a Pear Tree, voicing a woman named Cynthia Bracegirdle whose boyfriend, Algernon Fotherington-Smythe, sends her the 364 gifts mentioned in The Twelve Days of Christmas.

 Television fame

-Keith achieved popular fame in 1975 when the BBC sitcom The Good Life began.
+Keith achieved fame in 1975 when the BBC sitcom The Good Life began.
 In the first episode, she was only heard and not seen in her role as Margo Leadbetter, but as the episodes and series went on, the scope of her role increased.
-In 1977, Keith won a BAFTA award for "Best Comedy Performer" for her role of Margo Leadbetter.
+In 1977, Keith won a BAFTA award for "Best Light Entertainment Performance" for her role of Margo Leadbetter.

 From 1979 to 1981, she played the lead role of Audrey fforbes-Hamilton in the TV series To the Manor Born.
 Following To the Manor Born, Keith has appeared in the lead role in six other sitcoms: Sweet Sixteen, Moving, Executive Stress, No Job for a Lady, Law and Disorder and Next of Kin.
 She also had the starring role in a TV adaptation of Agatha Christie's play Spider's Web.
 She won a second BAFTA award as "Best Actress" in 1978 for The Norman Conquests.

-In 1982, Keith starred in a TV production of Frederick Lonsdale's On Approval.
+In 1982 Keith starred in a TV production of Frederick Lonsdale's On Approval.
 In 1988, she hosted one series of the ITV panel show What's My Line?, following the death of its former presenter, Eamonn Andrews.
 She had a featured role in the 1998 ITV serial Coming Home.